 A course offered through the Internet.
-Students must meet requirements for college level English and reading (see page 8) to take online classes and sign an Online Course Agreement.
+Students must meet requirements for college level English and reading (see page 8) to take online classes.
 Keyboarding and word processing experience are necessary, as well as access to a properly equipped computer with Internet access.